-Content that’s formatted well and easier to parse has much higher chance of being chosen as a voice answer than some bland wall of text.
+Content that’s formatted well and easier to parse has a much higher chance of being chosen as a voice answer than some bland wall of text.

-Plus heading tags improve UX of your page.
+Plus heading tags improve the UX of your page.
 Lots of headings split your page into small chunks and make it more readable.

-#3- Embed long tail keywords verbatim within your content
+#3- Embed long-tail keywords verbatim within your content

 Yes.
 I know it’s very tedious work, but I’m asking you to consciously choose the long tails you’re after, and then make an effort to include them verbatim in your content piece.